mcarvin8/xml-disassembler/README.md

 ## Template

-This project was created from a template provided by [Allan Oricil](https://github.com/AllanOricil).
-Thank you Allan!
+This project was created from a template by [Allan Oricil](https://github.com/AllanOricil).

 His original [license](https://github.com/AllanOricil/js-template/blob/main/LICENSE) remains in this project.